Find Grad Schools

 Doctor’s Degrees in Medicine

 There are 183 colleges and univerities across the nation that offer a doctor's degree in medicine.
-In recent years, the majority of the students getting degrees in this area were male, and 41 were from an underrepresented racial-ethnic group.
+This degree is more popular with female students, and about 41% of recent graduates were from an underrepresented racial-ethnic group.
 Also, 1.2% of medicine graduates were international students.

 Education Levels of Medicine Majors

-In 2020-2021, 28,623 doctor's degrees were awarded to medicine majors.
+During the most recent year for which data is available, 29,080 people earned their doctor's degree in medicine.
 This makes it the 2nd most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in medicine at each degree level.